sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ## Functions are values

-- Functions can be defined as types, e.g. `type aFuncType func(int, int) int`.
+- Functions can be defined as types, e.g., `type aFuncType func(int, int) int`.
 - Anonymous functions can be defined inside other functions and called immediately (IIFE).
 This comes in handy when using [`defer`](#defer) and [Goroutines](#chapter-10-concurrency-in-go).

 ### Closures